- Program Year: 4

 Krinos, A.I.*, L. Sarment*, J.B.
 Walke, D. Medina, M. Hughey, and L.K.
 Belden.
 Batrachochytrium-Battling Bacteria Foils Fungus Found on Frogs.
 Virginia Branch of the American Society for Microbiology Annual Meeting, Roanoke, VA, November 2016.

-Ocean Venture Fund, MIT-WHOI Joint Program, $9600 award to conduct research on selenium limitation in Emiliania huxleyi, July 2020
+Ocean Venture Fund, MIT-WHOI Joint Program, $9600 award to conduct research on temperature limitation in Emiliania huxleyi, July 2020

 Outstanding Senior, Virginia Tech Department of Computer Science, April 2019